jfb-h/MainPaths.jl/docs/src/index.md

 ## Example

-As a showcase of the package's functionality, we compute the forward-backward main path based on SPC weight sof a simple example graph:
+As a showcase of the package's functionality, we compute the forward-backward main path based on SPC weights of a simple example graph:

 First, define the graph:

 ```julia
 using LightGraphs, MainPaths

 A = [